SWIL-IITK/EPyT-C/README.md

 ### Sample python script

 We provide a sample python script, [run_sample.py](./run_sample.py) to demonstrate the functioning of EPyT-C. The default parameter values used for the simulation can be found in [default_values.yaml](./epytc/default_values.yaml) and the associated [README.md](./epytc/README.md) file provides an explanation of the file.
-To run the script with the default values for the parameters run [run_sample.py](./run_sample.py).
+To run the script with the default values for the parameters use `python run_sample.py`.
 Please update the INP file path before running the script.

 ### Examples